-Women's march in DC an echo of the past
+Women's march in D.C. an echo of the past; 1913, to be exact

 This will happen on Saturday, one day after the inauguration of Donald Trump.

-This DID happen more than 100 years ago, one day before the inauguration of Woodrow Wilson.
+This did happen more than 100 years ago, one day before the inauguration of Woodrow Wilson.

 So notable was the women’s suffrage parade down Pennsylvania Avenue on March 3, 1913, that Wilson slipped into town almost unnoticed on the eve of his swearing-in, forced to travel back alleys to reach his hotel.